OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering

 \SYSTEM{} decouples an object’s logical identity from its location using a lightweight \emph{guide} abstraction.
 A guide carries the current location of the object as well as additional metadata needed by \SYSTEM{}.
 Developers interact with objects by using guides rather than raw pointers.
 When a guide is dereferenced, \SYSTEM{} resolves it to the object’s current address and records that the object was accessed (described in~\S\ref{sec:tracking}).
 The indirection layer is the mechanism that makes later relocation transparent; code that previously operated on pointers continues to operate on guides.

 Developers choose which pointers can participate in relocation by marking them with annotations (e.g., the pointers to keys and values in hash-table buckets or the record pointers in B+ trees).
-Guides are enforced through three compiler passes.
+In practice this annotation is small: for the ten data structures in our evaluation (Table~\ref{tab:ds}), each managed type carries one to three relocatable pointer fields (typically the structure's authoritative child) while container algorithms and client code are untouched.
+Guides are enforced through three compiler passes (detailed in \S\ref{sec:llvm-pass}).
 A type-level pass identifies annotated pointers and rewrites their dereferences to invoke the guide.
 An instrumentation pass injects hooks at access sites so \SYSTEM{} can observe uses without modifying application logic.
 A validation pass ensures that managed objects are not used in unsupported ways (e.g., pointer arithmetic over nodes or assumptions about physical contiguity).
 These passes allow developers to adopt \SYSTEM{} incrementally, starting with the portions of a codebase where object residency matters most.